KidsGen - The New Age Kids Site

 How is a fossil formed?

-• A dinosaur is chased into a slow-flowing river, where it drowns and sinks into the mud.
+• A dinosaur dies near a river and its body is swept into the water, where it sinks into the mud.

-• The soft tissues rot away, but the skeleton of the dinosaur stays more or less intact.
+• Soft tissues rot away, leaving the skeleton more or less intact within the sediment.